Alberto Valdés (painter): Military Service

 From 1941 to 1945, Valdés served as a communication chief in the United States Army during World War II in the European theater.
 He was awarded the Good Conduct Medal, American Campaign Medal and the European African Middle Eastern Campaign Medal.

 Post-War Career

 After returning from the war, Valdés was hired as an art designer at MGM Studios, where he worked on movie set designs until his retirement in the early 1960s.

 Artistic Practice

 Beginning in the 1960s, Valdés focused exclusively on his personal art.
 He worked only sporadically to support himself, choosing not to pursue a commercial or public artistic career.

-A passionate and self-driven artist, he shifted from oil to acrylic paints to reduce drying time and support his prolific output.
+He shifted from oil to acrylic paints to reduce drying time and support his prolific output.
 Often working in series, he painted multiple works simultaneously, moving freely between styles and genres.

 Valdés pursued an independent artistic path outside of the established networks of Californian and Chicano art.
 He saw no need for external validation and declined to exhibit or sell his work during his lifetime.